 There are two solutions we recommend when combatting bowing walls.
-One solution is repairing the wall by installing a Grip-Tite Wall Anchor System, the other solution is replacing the wall completely.
+One solution is repairing the wall by installing a Grip-Tite Wall Anchor System.
+The other solution is replacing the wall completely.

 With the Grip-Tite Wall Anchor System, we can repair the wall by immediately stopping the leaning of the wall and stabilizing the cracking.
-This happens by installing our engineered earth anchor in the soil creating a strong, soil wedge to overcome the pressure against the wall.
-Our system then becomes tightened to slowly correct the shape of the wall when the soils around it lose water and shrink.
+This happens by installing our engineered earth anchor in the soil, creating a strong soil wedge to overcome the pressure against the wall.
+Our system then tightens to slowly correct the shape of the wall when the soils around it lose water and shrink.

 Another process for moving the wall back to its original state is to immediately excavate and provide adequate drainage to eliminate the water in the soil against the wall by providing a prompt, corrective action.

 In some cases, we will replace the affected and compromised wall completely.
 For a wall replacement, we will excavate the soil around the compromised wall, brace the above and surrounding structure to prevent additional damage, remove the existing wall, and replace it with a more robust wall to carry the above and surrounding structure load.
 Get in touch with IWP Foundation Repair to learn more about how we can help your bowing walls!
 We'll even provide you with a free consultation!